abrarrahmanabir/DeepRNA-Twist/README.md

 ## DeepRNA-Twist: RNA Torsion Angle Prediction
 We introduce DeepRNA-Twist, a novel deep learning framework designed to predict RNA torsion and pseudo-torsion angles directly from sequence.
 DeepRNA-Twist utilizes RNA language model embeddings, which provides rich, context-aware feature representations of RNA sequences.
 Additionally, it introduces 2A3IDC module, combining inception networks with dilated convolutions and multi-head attention mechanism.
 The dilated convolutions capture long-range dependencies in the sequence without requiring a large number of parameters, while the multi-head attention mechanism enhances the model’s ability to focus on both local and global structural features simultaneously.
-DeepRNA-Twist was rigorously evaluated on benchmark datasets, including RNA-Puzzles, CASP-RNA, and SPOT-RNA-1D, and demonstrated significant improvements over existing methods, achieving state-of-the-art accuracy.
 ### Installation

 1. **Clone the repository**: